SENERGY-Platform/export-worker-lib/README.md

 #### Mapping

-A mapping is specified as a JSON object.
+A mapping is specified as dictionary.
 A key consists of a target path under which data is stored in the export and a target type to which the data is to be converted.
 The source path to the message data to be extracted is specified as the value:

 ```python